srijs/rust-semaphore/README.md

 # Semaphore

-_Atomic counting semaphore_

-A datastructure that can help you control access to a common resource by multiple processes in a concurrent system.
+Atomic counting semaphore that can help you control access to a common resource by multiple processes in a concurrent system.

 ## Features

+- Fully lock-free* semantics
-- Provides RAII-style atomic acquire and release
+- Provides RAII-style acquire/release API
 - Implements `Send`, `Sync` and `Clone`

-- Can block until count to drops to zero (useful for implementing shutdown)
+_* when not using the `shutdown` API_